 Write a Good Handbook

 This is essential.
 Spend time on it.
-We found the most effective format was getting A4 folders with plastic pouches like this one.
+We found the most effective format was getting A4 folders with plastic pouches, we bought three of these from Amazon* and they work really well in all three cottages.
 These are great as you can easily update information without having to re-produce the whole thing.

 Get leaflets from local tourist attractions.
 This site has some useful advice.
 Most of it is common sense, but don’t forget to include manuals for things like microwaves and TVs, instructions on central heating (most guests seem to lose all their brain cells when faced with an unfamiliar heating system), and maps of local walks.
 Don’t forget to include detailed instructions on what to do with the rubbish.
 Print out the advice from your local council for reference.
 It can be very complicated and your guest may be used to a different way of dealing with recycling.
 It’s worth texting them to remind them to put the bins out as, in our experience, they always forget.